 6. Familiarize yourself with the Root app

-It really is that easy.
+Just open the app, select or explain what happened, and hit submit.
 You can file your claim, submit pictures of your damaged vehicle, and get confirmation that your claim was filed—all within the Root app.
+It only takes 5 minutes.

 While we hope you never have to encounter a rough storm or natural disaster, you now have some easy ways to prepare yourself and your car if you do.
 And if one comes your way, we’ll have you covered.